xiaozhikang0916/kcmodmanager/README.md

 npm start
 ```

-## Manage your zip package
+## Manage your mod package

-Package your mod files in zip following rules:
+Package your mod files in directory following rules:

 * Keep the architacture of what it is in cache
-* Directory `kcs2` should be in the root of you zip
+* Directory `kcs2` should be in the root of you directory
 * Keep the original name of modified resource file

 Also, you can add some description files, which will be resolved by this app: